TolikPylypchuk/SharpHook/docs/articles/simulation.md

-# Event Simulation
+# Event and Text Entry Simulation

-SharpHook provides the ability to simulate keyboard and mouse events in a cross-platform way as well.
-It provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls `UioHook.PostEvent` to simulate the events.
+SharpHook provides the ability to simulate keyboard and mouse events, as well as text entry, in a cross-platform way as well.
+It provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls `UioHook.PostEvent` to simulate the events by default (though it's configurable).
 The methods in this interface return a `UioHookResult` to specify whether the event was simulated successfully, or not.

+## Event Simulation

+Input event simulation is quite straightforward.
 Here's a quick example:

 ```C#
 using SharpHook;